webhasan/leo-product-recommendations/README.txt

 == Description ==
 [youtube https://youtu.be/c20SsY1zsf8]
 Leo Product Recommendations is **sale boosting** plugin for WooCommerce with a great strategy.
 It helps to recommend products smartly in a nice looking popup.
 By suggesting products in an eye-catching popup after adding a product to a cart **directly influence customers to purchase more** related products.
 It comes with a fully customizable, powerful, and easy-to-use settings panel to recommend products manual and dynamic way based on your marketing need.

-Harvard professor Gerald Zaltman says "95% of purchasing decisions are subconscious".
-So you have to just display the right product in front of the right customer, at the right time.
-Let me explain, how the great plugin does the things smartly.

 After purchasing a smartphone definitely there is a high possibility that the customer will be interested to purchase mobile accessories like a mobile cover, screen protector, headphones, etc. Leo Product Recommendations helps here to recommend that product instantly.